plamere/pyen/README.md

 There are a number of other [examples](http://github.com/plamere/pyen/examples) on github.

 ## Configuration
-You can configure pyen by passing a configuration dictionary into the constructor like so:

-    config = {
-        'rate_limit': 120,     # the allowed calls per second
-    }
-    en = pyen.Pyen(YOUR_API_KEY, config)

-Current configuration parameters are:

-- rate_limit - the number of calls per minute that your API key is allowed to make.
-Note that you should rarely need to set this configuration value since the rate_limit is automatically detected.

-You can turn tracing of requests and responses on and off by setting the `trace` variable:
+You can configure pyen by setting attributes.
+For example, to enable tracing of method calls and responses:

     en = pyen.Pyen()
     en.trace = True

+Current configuration parameters are:

+- **api_key** - your Echo Nest API key.
+- **auto_throttle** - (default True) - if True, pyen will throttle your API calls to match your rate limit.
+- **trace** - (default True) - trace api calls and responses
+- **trace_header** - (default False) - trace response headers
+- **max_retries** - (default 5) - maximum number of retries when hitting the rate limit

 ## Notes
 `pyen` will automatically detect your rate limit (by examining the response headers) and automatically throttle your API call rate to match that rate limit.
+If you turn off this behavior (by setting auto_throttle to False), pyen will throw an exception if you exceed the rate limit.

 When an error is detected(via the http response or via the Echo Nest return status code) a python exception is raised.